Great Hopewell Road

-The first 2.5 mi south of the parallel-walled roadway of the Newark Earthworks is known as the Van Voorhis Walls.
-It is a confirmed earthwork.
-This portion of the earthwork terminates a Ramp Creek, in Heath, Licking County, Ohio.
-South of there, the projected path of the Hopewell Road passes through fields toward Millersport, Licking County, Ohio.
-Evidence from early accounts and 1930s aerial photography suggests that the Hopewell Road may continue south of Ramp Creek, and a cultural resource management study provides equivocal, yet suggestive evidence of the earthwork south of Ramp Creek.
-In 2016, an analysis of previous studies found enough evidence of the Great Hopewell Road south of Ramp Creek, to indicate that archaeologists should continue to search for evidence of it.
+The first 2.5 mi south of the parallel-walled roadway of the Newark Earthworks is known as the Van Voorhis Walls; this confirmed earthwork terminates at Ramp Creek in Heath.
+South of there, the projected path of the Hopewell Road passes through fields toward Millersport.
+Evidence from early accounts, aerial photography, satellite imagery, and LiDAR suggest that the Hopewell Road may continue south of Ramp Creek.